eugeneware/levels/Readme.md

 # levels

   levels is a light-weight LevelDB full text search for node.js.
-This is a port of the redis search [reds](https://github.com/visionmedia/reds) by [TJ Holowaychuk](https://github.com/visionmedia) to use LevelDb.
+This is a port of the redis search [reds](https://github.com/visionmedia/reds) by [TJ Holowaychuk](https://github.com/visionmedia) to use LevelDB.

 ## Installation